m1093782566/shell_reference/Article1.md

 [B] an inception server is always required, however users don't have to setup a web server.

-After a heated discussion in the open source community, we adopted approach B as the current solution for uploading stemcells to bosh director due to approach A is not user-friendly.
-Meanwhile, we created a new branch for experiment with approach.
+After a heated discussion in the open source community, we adopted approach B as the default solution for uploading stemcells to bosh director due to approach A is not user-friendly.
+Meanwhile, we created a new branch for experiment with approach A.

 ### Basic Zone VS Advanced Zone